rinmeng/prometheus/info/Tutorial.md

 # This is a room booking bot for study rooms in UBCO's study room booking system

-## Under development, please use `bookingbot.py` for now if on Windows, and `BookingBotApp.pyw` for macOS and Linux

 ### Prerequisites

 - You will need [Google Chrome](https://www.google.com/chrome/) installed on your device.
 This program will not work without it.